MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-purchase.md

 ---
-Description: Defines the mobile broadband Purchase profile to be used for the mobile network.
+description: Defines the mobile broadband Purchase profile to be used for the mobile network.

 Search.Product: eADQiWindows 10XVcnh
 title: Purchase